chihacknight/chihacknight.org/_posts/events/2019-06-04-chicago-board-of-ethics.md

 ---

+With the start of the new City Council Legislative session, and in light of [recent corruption charges](https://chicago.suntimes.com/2019/5/30/18646020/chicago-alderman-edward-burke-indictment) against [several Chicago Aldremen](https://www.chicagotribune.com/politics/ct-met-ed-burke-danny-solis-investigation-20190129-story.html), the [Chicago Board of Ethics has called for new reforms to fight City Hall corruption](https://www.chicagotribune.com/politics/ct-met-chicago-ethics-board-20190530-story.html).

 Join us on Tuesday to hear from Steve Berlin, the Executive Director of the [Chicago Board of Ethics](https://www.chicago.gov/city/en/depts/ethics.html).
 He will talk about:

 - The Board’s role, responsibilities and jurisdiction
 - What the City’s ethics laws cover
 - The kinds of disclosures we collect and make public
 - Why public participation is important
-- How the Civic Tech community can assist us
+- How the Civic Tech community can be of assistance

 ---